-How much do we rely on Wi-Fi in 2024?
+How much do we rely on WiFi?

 Bionic has discovered the extent of our dependency on connectivity by investigating how much time the average person spends online over a lifetime.
-We delved into the importance of Wi-Fi in our day-to-day lives, covering activities from work and school, to travelling on trains and planes.
+We delved into the importance of WiFi in our day-to-day lives, covering activities from work and school, to travelling on trains and planes.

 We analysed recommended and reported screen times across different ages and generations to determine exactly how much time we are spending online.
 This data highlighted our dependence on constant connectivity, expecting to stay online even when travelling across the country and the world.

-In light of this, we looked into what the best providers for onboard Wi-Fi are for those travelling by trains and planes, whether for business or leisure.
+In light of this, we looked into what the best providers for onboard WiFi are for those travelling by trains and planes, whether for business or leisure.

 Screen time is how long you spend glued to electronic devices like phones, tablets, computers, and TVs.
 We all love our screens, right?
 They keep us entertained, connected, and informed.
 But like everything in life, too much of a good thing can sometimes be, well, not so good.